marcoalopez/IDEAproject/IDEA_project.md

 Our main goal with these creep experiments is to understand how strain localise and/or delocalised at grain scale, how this phenomenon is affected by local grain interactions, and which are the links between the strain field and the development of intracrystalline distortion and dynamic recrystallization.
 These issues have implications for the modelling of the deformed state of polycrystalline materials at the microstructural scale using continuum mechanics.

-See a talk on this issue here: https://youtu.be/R5Vm63oqLGk
+See a lecture on this issue here: https://youtu.be/R5Vm63oqLGk

 #### Olivine

 Olivine is the main mineral phase in the lithospheric Earth’s mantle and thus a key mineral to understand lithosphere deformation.
 In the IDEA project, we perform no olivine deformation experiments but we used all the EBSD data-treatment procedures developed within the frame of the project to reanalyse and reinterpret old datasets coming from unpublished olivine extension deformation experiments.
 More specifically, we used a dataset that comes from olivine-rich cylinders cored from natural peridotites deformed in extension in a gas-medium apparatus at a confining pressure of 300 _MPa_ and *T* of 1200ºC (Fig. 4).
 Our main goal is to understand how a common type of dynamic recrystallization, called [sub-grain rotation](https://en.wikipedia.org/wiki/Subgrain_rotation_recrystallization), develops in olivine and what effects it has on the CPO and the rheology of peridotites.

+See a lecture on this issue here: https://youtu.be/vs6-znNYAMM